What Are the Technical Complexities of Migrating Between RPA Platforms?

 For example, Automation Anywhere has IQBot that presents AI (Artificial Intelligence) related OCR capabilities.
 On the other hand, UiPath has Document Understanding.

-The sum of all these challenges is what can make migration such a difficult task, regardless of how strong the motivation is behind it.
+The sum of all these technical challenges is what can make migration such a difficult task, regardless of how strong the motivation is behind it.
 There’s a belief in the automation space that the only way to migrate is to rewrite the bot in the target RPA platform, but that’s not true.

 Blueprint has an RPA migration assistant that accounts for these complexities and makes switching RPA vendors possible, without all the pain and headaches.